afjal4/Precipitation-in-Sierra-Nevada/README.md

   cosθ, where θ is the angle between the vertical and v ∈ ∇Ca
 </p>

-Different geological factors also impact this errosion, namely the rock density ρ<sub>r</sub> rate of detachability D<sub>r</sub>, which is the product of porosity ϕ, saturation s and errosion coefficient k = 0.75.
-We decided find the average of rocks sampled uniformly throughout the mountain range<sup>[4]</sup> to achieve ϕ = 0.0947, s = 0.487, which is similar value to that of granite, which makes sense as Sierra Nevada was formed volcanically and granite is igneous.
+Different geological factors also impact this erosion; namely the rock density ρ<sub>r</sub> and its corresponding rate of detachability D<sub>r</sub>, which is a measure of its willingness to 'erode' or detach itself from the surface on which it rests.
+The rate of detachability is the product of its porosity ϕ, saturation s, and erosion coefficient k (which in this case, is 0.75).
+We decided find the average porosity and saturation values of rocks sampled uniformly throughout the mountain range<sup>[4]</sup> to arrive at ϕ = 0.0947 and s = 0.487.
+We note that these values are similar value to that of granite, which agrees with literature, since Sierra Nevada was formed volcanically and granite is known to be igneous.

 $$
 \Delta h_b = \frac{k \phi s \cos\theta}{\rho_r}P